monadicsystems/monadicsystems.github.io/post1.md

 # Template Fragments with Lucid

-Recently, the creator of [htmx]() has been conducting the [template fragments hype train]() and calling for programmers to expose whether or not [template fragments](https://htmx.org/essays/template-fragments/) are possible in their templating language of choice.
+Recently, the creator of [htmx](https://htmx.org/) has been conducting the [template fragments hype train](https://twitter.com/htmx_org/status/1565005004234186753?s=20&t=3NrFYdZUx0aPv_oxkSvq5Q) and calling for programmers to expose whether or not template fragments are possible in their templating language of choice.
+If you're not familiar with what template fragments are, read this [essay]((https://htmx.org/essays/template-fragments/)).
+In short, they are fragments of an HTML template that can be used on their own if needed, without moving them into an entirely separate file.
-My templating language of choice is [lucid](); a monadic DSL for rendering HTML in Haskell.
+My templating language of choice is [lucid](https://hackage.haskell.org/package/lucid); a monadic DSL for rendering HTML in Haskell.
 Let's go over how lucid works and then see how we can apply the template fragments pattern with it.

 ## Lucid Crash Course

-Lucid provides us with an `Html` monad that we can use to sequence and nest HTML tags, like so:
+Lucid provides us with an `Html` monad that we can use to sequence and nest HTML tags, like so

 ```haskell
 myHtml :: Html ()